Heeria argentea

 Heeria is a monotypic genus of flowering plants belonging to the family Anacardiaceae.
 The only species is Heeria argentea.

-It is native to the South African Republic, mainly the Cape Provinces.
+It is native to the Cape Provinces of South Africa.

 The genus name of Heeria is in honour of Oswald Heer (1809–1883), a Swiss geologist and naturalist.
 The Latin specific epithet of argentea refers to silvery.

 Heeria argentea was first described and published in Pl.
 Vasc.
 Gen. Vol.2 on page 55 in 1837.